Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 suspected, the judge decide to fine both drivers.
 Getting the train back in position was a complex operation, involving heavy engines, 25 horses and 3 goats.
 Yes, goats.

-The image: An accident and an engineering failure, which may or may not work in favor
+**The image** An accident and an engineering failure, which may or may not work in favor
     of the characters.
 Also, a distant crowd of onlookers, representing curiosity and the spirit of investigation, while the hard-to-notice policemen, may represent the ability to keep this curiosity at bay, perhaps through conformism or obscurantism.